viveksisodia1108/hackaton-t1/README.md

 DB User ='postgres' \
 DB Password ='postgres' \
 DB Database ='workshop' \
-DB Schema = 'transaction'   (select should look like ..from transaction.transaction or SET search_path TO  transaction; to select schema)
+DB Schema = 'transaction'   (select should look like ..from transaction.transactions or SET search_path TO  transaction; to select schema)

 ## Rest API
 GET method for